How to Rotate Text in Cells Excel?

 Keyboard Shortcut to Rotate Text in Excel

-Whenever you need to rotate text frequently, becoming familiar with the excel keyboard shortcut to do so might save time.
+Whenever you need to rotate text frequently, becoming familiar with the shortcut to do so might save time.

 The keyboard shortcut for rotating text in the selected cells is shown below.